fprime-community/fprime-baremetal-reference/docs/run-baremetal-reference.md

 2. Have the Teensy connected to the computer and press the button the board to put it in the HalfKay bootloader mode.
 Board should now have a solid red led lit by the usb port.

 Note: Teensy has 2 different serial addresses, one for when programming is running and one for when the board is in HalfKay bootloader mode.
 Right now you will need the latter.
-To determine the address do one of two things (after putting the board in HalfKay bootloader mode):
+To determine the address do one of three things (after putting the board in HalfKay bootloader mode):
+- Run command `arduino-cli board list`.
+Look for `usb:xxxxxxx` that should have protocol `teensy`.
+This also lists the fully qualified board name (FQBN) that we will use in the next step.
 - Use Arduino IDE.
 Under Tools -> Port, select port listed under teensy port.
 After this go to Tools tab again and now Port should print out the usb address similar to `usb:xxxxxxxx`.
 - if on a Mac, About -> System Report.
 Look for USB Serial device.
 Manufacturer should be Teensyduino.
 Location id given is the address.